selesse/jxlint/README.md

 Sample implementations can be found [here](src/test/java/com/selesse/jxlint/samplerules).

-The following is the "--help" command line switch, which should give you an idea of what you get "for free" if you use jxlint:
+The following is the `--help` command line switch, which should give you an idea of what you get "for free" if you use jxlint:

     usage: jxlint [flags] <directory>